-Software development practices are going through an evolution: large monolithic applications are falling out of favor, being quickly replaced by loosely coupled and modular microservices that are easier to develop, test, and scale.
+Software development practices are going through an evolution with cybersecurity trends constantly changing.
+Today, large monolithic applications are falling out of favor, being quickly replaced by loosely coupled and modular microservices that are easier to develop, test, and scale.
 These services may be outwardly exposed as part of a software-as- a-service or other API offering.

 Much like any other digital asset, these exposed API surfaces are open to attack.
 Organizations concerned with security will certainly want to ensure these APIs are included in all various security testing activities.
 Yet when approaching these APIs for their first assessment, many pentesting teams quickly learn their web assessment methodologies and security scanning tools don’t quite work due to surface differences.
 This typically results in testing teams having to fall back to manual pentesting methods and custom scripting, which impact assessment velocity and scaling — leading to poor coverage and missed potential risk.

 Pentesting teams should take a serious look at their assessment capabilities to determine if their methodologies or tools have gaps; specifically in the handling of microservice, B2B, and mobile API assessment needs.

 One key area to consider is how to locate, or discover, the APIs to assets.
 APIs are often decoupled from web properties, so web assessment tools like web crawlers and browsing proxies will be ineffective.
 APIs also may involve various non-HTTP protocols and data formats, such as gRpc, Thrift, Avro, etc. — tools may need to support these interaction protocols/transports before an assessment can occur.
 Authentication and authorization mechanisms also widely vary, ranging from static values to various dynamic tokens provided in any manner of HTTP headers, query, or path parameters.